 On July 13, 2021, the SEC announced charges against SRAC, Momentus, and Momentus' founder and former CEO, Mikhail Kokorich, for misleading claims about Momentus' technology and about the U.S. government's national security concerns about Mr. Kokorich.
-The SEC's settled order finds that Momentus and Mr. Kokorich knowingly or recklessly made misrepresentations of material fact and misleading omissions in violation of antifraud provisions of U.S. federal securities laws, and that SRAC negligently made misrepresentations of material fact and misleading omissions in violation of antifraud provisions of U.S. federal securities laws, and that SRAC negligently made misrepresentations of material fact and misleading omissions in violation of antifraud provisions of U.S. federal securities laws, as well as related reporting and proxy solicitation provisions.
-The SEC also announced charges against SRC-NI Holdings, LLC (the "Sponsor") and Brian Kabot, finding that Mr. Kabot negligently violated provisions of U.S. federal securities laws related to proxy solicitations and that Mr. Kabot negligently violated provisions of U.S. federal securities laws.
+The SEC's settled order finds that Momentus and Mr. Kokorich knowingly or recklessly made misrepresentations of material fact and misleading omissions in violation of antifraud provisions of U.S. federal securities laws, and that SRAC negligently made misrepresentations of material fact and misleading omissions in violation of antifraud provisions of U.S. federal securities laws, as well as related reporting and proxy solicitation provisions.
+The SEC also announced charges against SRC-NI Holdings, LLC (the "Sponsor") and Brian Kabot, finding that Mr. Kabot negligently violated provisions of U.S. federal securities laws related to proxy solicitations and that Mr. Kabot and the Sponsor caused SRAC's violation of negligence-based antifraud provisions of the federal securities laws.
 The SEC's litigation is proceeding against Mr. Kokorich, against whom the SEC filed a complaint in the U.S. District Court for the District of Columbia.
 All parties except for Mr. Kokorich have settled with the SEC.

 According to the SEC's settled order, Momentus and Mr. Kokorich misled SRAC investors, including PIPE Investors, in two respects.
 First, "Momentus and SRAC both claimed that in 2019, Momentus had 'successfully tested' in space its key technology, a microwave electro-thermal ("MET") water plasma thruster, that Momentus claimed was designed to move a satellite into custom orbit after launch.
 In fact, that 2019 test failed to meet Momentus's own public and internal pre-launch criteria for success, and was conducted on a prototype that was not designed to generate commercially significant amounts of thrust."
 Second, the order finds that Momentus and Mr. Kokorich also misrepresented the extent to which national security concerns involving Mr. Kokorich undermined Momentus' ability to secure required governmental licenses essential to its operations.
-In addition, the order, finds that SRAC repeated Momentus' misleading statements in public filings associated with the Business Combination and failed its due diligence obligations to investors.
+In addition, the order finds that SRAC repeated Momentus' misleading statements in public filings associated with the Business Combination and failed its due diligence obligations to investors.
 According to the order, while SRAC claimed to have conducted extensive due diligence of Momentus, it never reviewed the results of Momentus' in-space test or received sufficient documents relevant to assessing the national security risks posed by Mr. Kokorich.
 The order finds that Mr. Kabot participated in SRAC's inadequate due diligence and in filing its inaccurate registration statements and proxy solicitations.
 The SEC's complaint against Mr. Kokorich includes factual allegations that are consistent with the findings in the order.